Faithfully following in the footsteps of Jesus,

 We follow the Religious Education programme recommended by the Archdiocese of Liverpool, 'Come and See'.
 It is engaging, inspiring and challenges our pupils' thinking.

 The programme was developed to respond to the needs of children today in their faith journey, to enable them to grow in their religious literacy and understanding in a way that is coherent with current educational principles.
 It is designed to support teachers in their delivery of Religious Education.
-It integrates the Catechism of the Catholic Church, the Standards of Attainment and the new Religious Education Directory.
+It integrates the Catechism of the Catholic Church, the Standards of Attainment and the Religious Education Directory.

 At the heart of the programme is the mystery of God's self revelation of love through Jesus Christ.
 Come and See gives pupils the opportunity to explore the mystery of faith through Scripture and Tradition.
 Throughout a pupil's school journey, they will each have the opportunity to explore different faiths and religions as part of this curriculum.